iotaledger/goshimmer/documentation/docs/protocol_specification/components/congestion_control.md

 * __Classification__: The mechanism identifies the queue where the message belongs according to the node ID of the message issuer.
-* __Message enqueuing__: The message is actually enqueued, the queue is sorted by message timestamps in increasing order and counters are updated (e.g., counters for the total number of bytes in the queue).
+* __Message enqueuing__: The message is actually enqueued, the queue is sorted by message timestamps in increasing order and counters are updated (e.g., counters for the total number of messages in the queue).

 The dequeuing mechanism includes the following components: